fdavis/ansible-ec2-env/README.md

 * another yum probably amazon linux for now
 * ubuntu 10.04 LTS
 * maybe try a solaris variant
+* when more than yum distros are deployed, we need 2+ update playbooks

 TODO phase 4: